Obituary of Suzanne Cyr Amick

 There were so many things that brought her delight: entertaining, interior design, Charleston and the beach at Isle of Palms, Asheville, world travel, and being with family and friends.
 Sue happily spent her last days in a cabin on Lake Murray with her loving husband surrounded by family and friends.
 “I hope I have been a good wife, parent, friend, and a faithful servant to God.”

 There will be a Celebration Service held Saturday, August 17, 2019 at Saxe Gotha Presbyterian Church, 5503 Sunset Blvd, Lexington, SC 29072 at 1:30PM.
 Pastor Rob Cely, of CPC, will be officiating.

 Family and friends may sign the online guest book at www.thompsonsfuneral.com.

 To honor her generous spirit, we ask that contributions may be made to Cherokee Presbyterian Church or The Pulmonary Fibrosis Foundation in lieu of flowers.

 Cherokee Presbyterian Church, 3622 Augusta Hwy.
 Gilbert SC, 29054, https://www.cherokeepresbyterian.com/

-The Pulmonary Fibrosis Foundation: Donate by Mail: Pulmonary Fibrosis Foundation 230 East Ohio Street, Suite 500 Chicago, Illinois 60611 Donate by Phone: 888-733-6741 Donate Online: https://app.mobilecause.com/vf/PFFTribute/SuzanneAmickTo send flowers to the family of Suzanne Amick, please visit Tribute Store
+The Pulmonary Fibrosis Foundation: Donate by Mail: Pulmonary Fibrosis Foundation 230 East Ohio Street, Suite 500 Chicago, Illinois 60611 Donate by Phone: 888-733-6741 Donate Online: https://app.mobilecause.com/vf/PFFTribute/SuzanneAmickTo send flowers to the family or plant a tree in memory of Suzanne Amick, please visit Tribute Store